adidas/safe-publish/README.md

   - See [npm-dist-tag](https://docs.npmjs.com/cli/dist-tag).
 - `force` (boolean): force the publication despite the fact that the package could exist.
   - It implies that the process could fail.
-- `dry-run` (boolean): for testing purposes, it does not try to publish the package.
+- `dryRun` (boolean): for testing purposes, it does not try to publish the package.
 - `silent` (boolean): disable the log output.

 ### Command Line Interface